 - No moving parts, no shade rings

 - Outputs can be PAR (mmol.m-2.s-1), Energy (W.m-2) or Lux

 The BF5 Sunshine Sensor is a versatile, multi-purpose solar radiation sensor.
 It uses an array of photodiodes with a unique computer-generated shading pattern to measure incident solar radiation.
 A microprocessor calculates the global and diffuse components of the radiation and determines the sunshine state.
-The BF5 Sunshine Sensor is protected by patents EP 1012633 and US 6417500.

 The BF5 Sunshine Sensor measures sunshine hours indirectly using a simple equation based on the total PAR radiation (Photosynthetically Active Radiation), and the ratio of total to direct PAR.
 This sunshine algorithm corresponds closely to the World Met Office threshold of 120 W/m-2 in the solar beam for sunshine duration.
 The BF5 Sunshine Sensor does not need to be adjusted or repositioned to track the sun – a distinct advantage over devices with shadow rings.
 There are no complex electro-mechanical assemblies and no burnt paper tracks to interpret.